 - Delta Electronics, Inc.

-- Dwyer Instruments, Inc.
+- Dwyer Instruments, LLC

 - Honeywell International Inc.

-- ROTRONIC AG
+- Rotronic AG

 - Sensirion AG